 - Portable event monitor (also called a loop recorder)

-- Transtelephonic monitor
+- Transtelephonic monitor or wireless monitor (via the Internet)

 These monitoring devices help your doctor learn if you are having irregular heartbeats, what kind they are, how long they last, and what may be causing them.